About Services The 5Angle Diagnostic Brand Retained Advisory Pre-Sale Advisory Acquisition Prep Who We Serve Amazon Economics Book a Call

 IP and Brand Registry Gaps

-Incomplete trademark coverage, Brand Registry issues, and unauthorized reseller exposure create risk that buyers price into the deal.
+Incomplete trademark coverage and Brand Registry issues invite hijackers and counterfeiters the moment an acquisition is announced.
 These are straightforward to resolve with lead time — and catastrophic to discover during closing.

 📦